 This is because every chase costs about a £100 pounds and sightings can’t be guaranteed.
 I saw the lights 2 times out of the 7 nights I was in Norway.
 More about that here.

 But I’ve heard the guides are very proactive if you head off on a chase.
-They drive to the outskirts where city lights are almost nil and its dark.
-If it’s cloudy in a certain region they will drive you someplace else.
+They drive to the outskirts where city lights are almost nil and it’s dark.
+If it’s cloudy in a certain region, they will drive you somewhere else.

 They keep checking the activity using Aurora Activity and somehow know of the best places where sightings can be guaranteed.